License GuideSOC 19-4042

 Read more

-Environmental science technicians conduct laboratory and field tests that track pollution levels and identify contamination sources.
-Working under an environmental scientist or engineer, they gather samples from soil, water, gas, and other materials.
-They then analyze these samples to detect hazards affecting air quality, groundwater, and public health.
-Their daily work involves fieldwork at sites, sample preparation, equipment operation, and documenting test results for regulatory compliance and cleanup efforts.
+Environmental technicians conduct lab and field tests to monitor environmental quality and identify pollution sources.
+Working under the direction of an environmental scientist or engineer, they gather samples of soil, water, gas, and other materials.
+They then analyze these samples using specialized equipment to detect contaminants that may threaten public health.
+Their work helps identify where pollution originates and guides remediation efforts.

 The Exam